Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### Aftermath and Modern Myrkheim

-*"Our forges burn hotter than ever, but whose hands stoke the flames?"*
+*"Our forges burn hotter than ever, but whose hands stoke the flames?"*{ .emq }
 — Dwarven Scholar Alfdis Storolfdottir
 { .quote }